hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 ---
 Are you looking for a new tent and want to know which one is the best solo backpacking tent?
 Well, the best 1-person tent can be a different one in different environments and situation.
 Are you planning a trip to remote areas?
 Do you want to use your tent during the winter?
 Or are you an ultralight aficionado?

-In this article I would like to give an overview about the best solo person backpacking tents available for 2016.
+I would like to give an overview about the best solo person backpacking tents available for 2016.
 My focus goes towards Hilleberg tents as I have already owned 2 Hillebeg tents in the past and was quite happy with them.

 I have also added a MSR tent (which MSR provided us for testing) as I found it a good alternative on our trips to [Sweden](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/) or Japan.
 The MSR tents offer quite good quality and costs less than most of the Hilleberg tents.